-Compliance services are provided by an independent compliance consultant, Compliance Consultancy Pty Ltd (t/a QRC consulting) ("CC").
+Compliance services are provided by an independent compliance consultant, Source Compliance Pty Ltd (t/a Source Services) ("CC").
 Services are delivered via a combination of remote access and onsite reviews at ECP offices.
 CC reports directly to the Board of Directors of ECP.
-Jenny Mulders is the dedicated compliance manager and is the Director of CC.
+Jenny Mulders is the dedicated compliance manager and is an Executive Director of CC.